jordepic/DataHarness/readme.md

 ## Project Overview

-In the past years, we've seen the proliferation of new table formats for analyzing big data.
+In the past few years, we've seen the proliferation of new table formats for analyzing big data.
 While these work well enough for many analytical workloads, the role of the lake-house keeps expanding, and more development work goes into making "hybrid" solutions.